What are chatbots and why are they important?

 Essential features of chatbot applications

-Make sure the chatbot you’re investing in does what you need it to do.
+Make sure the chatbot service you’re investing in does what you need it to do.
 Let’s look at five must-have features of chatbots.

 You can save yourself from needless headaches if you get a pre-trained chatbot.
 With pre-training, your chatbot will be able to understand industry and brand specific terms and knowledge.
 These kinds of chatbots can also be pre-configured to answer common customer questions and resolve frequent requests.